Below – on this page – you will find descriptions of :

 – Rational Use of Antibiotics in China (Workshop 2005 Report)

+– Understanding and responding to pharmaceutical promotion: A practical guide.
 A manual prepared by HAI and WHO for training students and others how to respond to pharmaceutical promotion.

 – Politics of Medicines Encyclopaedia